 - 1. school/full time

 - 2. school/part time

+- 3. studying for a school level qualification as an adult

-- 3. sandwich course
+- 4. sandwich course

-- studying at university or college including 6th form college FULL TIME
+- 5. studying at university or college including 6th form college FULL TIME

-- 5. training for a qualification in nursing, physiotherapy or a similar medical subject
+- 6. training for a qualification in nursing, physiotherapy or a similar medical subject

-- 6. on a PART TIME course at university or college, INCLUDING day release and block release
+- 7. on a PART TIME course at university or college, INCLUDING day release and block release

-- 7. on an Open College course
+- 8. on an Open College course

-- 8. on an Open University course
+- 9. on an Open University course

-- 9. any other correspondence course
+- 10. any other correspondence course

-- 10. any other course including other self/open learning courses
+- 11. any other course including other self/open learning courses